 Each national park visitor has to sign up at the park’s office.
 This is where you get your local guide, too.
-In most national parks, the local guides practice a rotation system to ensure every guide being employed in regular intervals.
-If you want so see something special and thus need a guide for certain animals, you should get in contact with the park office early in advance.
-Mostly, a formel request is needed to book a certain guide with special knowledge.
+In most national parks, the local guides practice a rotation system to ensure every guide being employed at regular intervals.
+If you want to see something special and thus need a guide specialized in certain animals, you should get in contact with the park office early in advance.
+Mostly, a formal written request is needed to book a certain guide with special knowledge.

 How much is a national park visit plus guide?

-A visit in a national park has an average cost of 75.-150.000 Ariary for a three days ticket, some parks charge more.
+A visit to a national park has an average cost of 75.-200.000 Ariary for a three days ticket, some parks charge more.
 The local guide’s hourly wage needs to be added, it is about 25.000 Ariary per hour.
 Specialized or very knowledgeable guides can cost triple or fourth as much, thus you should talk about prices in advance.
 Prices between the national parks and guides can vary and can be raised very short-dated.
-On the back of this, you should give a tip if your guide was eager about animal sights or generally did a good job in leading you.
+On the back of this, you should give a tip if your guide was eager about animal sights or generally did a good job of leading you.

 How close can I get to animals?
 Can I pet lemurs?